-Reliable employees can still make administrative mistakes, and even with the help of automated scheduling apps, there’s still a lot to keep track of: clients sometimes reschedule at the last minute, meetings are shifted around, and holidays are regularly booked and canceled.
+Reliable employees can still make administrative mistakes, and even with the help of automated scheduling apps, there’s still a lot to keep track of: clients sometimes reschedule at the last minute, meetings are shifted around and employees are swapping shifts and holidays are regularly booked and canceled.

 The most common scheduling conflicts include double booking, booking unavailable time slots, and events overlapping.
 Not only can these issues lead to loss of productivity and revenue, but – where the scheduling conflict is client-facing – they could deter customers from returning.

 Furthermore, if scheduling errors become commonplace within an organization, employees are likely to become frustrated, lose trust in managers, and consequently seek work elsewhere.
 Put simply, without the right tools and processes, scheduling is a headache all around.

 Don’t let a simple logistical issue that is so easily negated derail your business.
 Here are five best practices to follow when it comes to handling scheduling conflicts.

 It’s impossible to avoid scheduling conflicts without a centralized employee schedule.
 In order to be effective, this schedule must clearly show:

 The useful real-time oversight prevents double-booking, overlapping events, and booking unavailable time slots, even when there’s more than one manager working on scheduling employees’ time.